IdeaList

-IdeaList was a commercially marketed free form text database application originally published by Blackwell Software, a division of Blackwell Science Ltd. The incomplete software source for version 4.0 was sold in the late 1990s to Bekon Marketing Ltd. who continued to develop the product up to version 5.5 before trading ceased.
+IdeaList was a commercially marketed free form text database application originally published by Blackwell Software, a division of Blackwell Science.
+The incomplete software source for version 4.0 was sold in the late 1990s to Bekon Marketing who continued to develop the product up to version 5.5 before trading ceased.
+IdeaList originated as an MS-DOS program; versions for Windows and Mac were later released.

-IdeaList originated as a DOS program, later 16 bit and 32 bit versions were developed for Microsoft Windows and Macintosh computers.
-The software allowed complete textual documents to be entered into a database and had built in text retrieval (search) functions to allow rapid retrieval of documents.
-It featured script programming to allow it to carry out tasks such as printing to labels, envelopes or letters and was also capable of publishing standalone search-only databases.
+The application allows complete textual documents to be entered into a database, then searched and retrieved.
+It includes script programming to carry out tasks such as printing to labels, envelopes, or letters.
+It can also publish standalone, search-only databases.